-Let go for the pressures of the perfect homeschool and just experiment and have fun!
+Let go of the pressures of the perfect homeschool and just experiment and have fun!

 If budget is a constraint then try to do it yourself science.
 There are affordable resources that are readily available.
 For younger kids, I love STEAM Kids and Building Foundations of Scientific Knowledge.
-For middle grades I suggest my ebook, The Lab Bench, that has the step by step resources to get you started doing hands-on science.
-If you are looking to dabble in hands-on science, grab my free bridge building STEM challenge here.
+For middle grades, I suggest my ebook, The Lab Bench, which has the step-by-step resources to get you started doing hands-on science.

-If you aren’t a lover of nature studies, like me, or a rainy day changes your plans these 7 alternatives are great ways to create science experiences that you and the kids will love.
+If you aren’t a lover of nature studies, like me, or a rainy day changes your plans these seven homeschool nature study alternatives are great ways to create science experiences that you and the kids will love.